Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Have you ever been out shopping for outdoor speakers and became dismayed because some of them look like they’ll break at the slightest provocation?
-You won’t get this feeling with the Bugani M83 bluetooth speaker.
+You won’t get this feeling with the Bugani M83 Bluetooth speaker.
 It’s one of the best Bluetooth speakers simply because of its large and rugged design.
 And let’s not forget about how largeness, in this case, also translates into loudness.

-Despite its large size, bulky appearance, and overall heaviness, the Bugani M83 isn’t like most speakers, bluetooth or not, that you want to miss out on.
-It’s versatility, amazing sound quality, great bass, fantastic mids, and durable design are all things you should be looking out for in a speaker.
+Despite its large size, bulky appearance, and overall heaviness, the Bugani M83 isn’t like most speakers, Bluetooth or not, that you want to miss out on.
+Its versatility, amazing sound quality, great bass, fantastic mids, and durable design are all things you should be looking out for in a speaker.

 Built solid, the Bugani M83 Bluetooth Speaker can survive being at the poolside getting splashed a bit or on a camping trip with your friends where it might accidentally get kicked or struck by a branch (hey, it’s the woods).
 But is it really worth trading endurance, loudness, and sound quality for something lighter and more portable?